Our Medical Experts

 Understanding the different types of thrombocytopenia is crucial in determining the appropriate treatment options.

 Thrombocytopenia diagnosis can be achieved through a variety of methods.
-Here are some common diagnostic procedures for thrombocytopenia:
+Here are some common diagnostic procedures for low platelet count:

 While the specific course of treatment will depend on the underlying cause and severity of the condition, there are several approaches that can be considered.
 Here are some common options for thrombocytopenia treatment in Delhi: